kserbouty/pattern-mvc/README.md

 ## Introduction

-Module to buy vehicles, in order to combine MVC with others patterns.
+Vehicle purchase module in order to associate MVC with others patterns.

 ## Installation